 Live streaming three cameras from an area without electricity or internet, while recording and providing a constantly updated time-lapse from the event.
-And of course some campaign hosting and management of the entire campaign delivery was some of the tasks Rackfish was presented with for the “Byggd för att ta skit” (doesn’t translate very well) campaign for Skoda.
-The campaign by DDB & B-Reel is based around the new Skoda Octavia Scout and emphasises the rugged car’s ability to work in harsh environments.
-The campaign consists of tv commercials and a site: byggdfortatttaskit.se where the car is exposed to the visitors harsh words about anything and everything.
-The visitors comments are converted to it’s weight in mud which is blown by a machine onto the car every 15 minutes, shown on a live stream on the site.
+And of course, some campaign hosting and management of the entire campaign delivery was some of the tasks Rackfish was presented with for the “Byggd för att ta skit” (doesn’t translate very well) campaign for Skoda.
+The campaign by DDB & B-Reel is based around the new Skoda Octavia Scout and emphasizes the rugged car’s ability to work in harsh environments.
+The campaign consists of tv commercials and a site: byggdfortatttaskit.se where the car is exposed to the visitors’ harsh words about anything and everything.
+The visitors’ comments are converted to its weight in mud which is blown by a machine onto the car every 15 minutes, shown on a live stream on the site.

 Weather proof live stream cameras

 The chosen location was to provide a lot of weather – warm and sunny periods, heavy rain and storm.
 Rackfish provided the camera equipment where we used weather-proof Axis network cameras from which we can pull digital video over the Internet (not requiring any computers or encoding equipment) as well as manage and tweak settings remotely.
 Electricity is provided on set by a noise insulated generator truck and the last piece – Internet connectivity – is provided by a special 4G / LTE solution.